dymmond/esmerald/docs/routing/routes.md

 A list of [Gateway](../routing/routes.md#gateway), [WebSocketGateway](../routing/routes.md#websocketgateway)
 or [Include](../routing/routes.md#include).
 * **name**: The name for the Gateway.
 The name can be reversed by [`url_path_for()`](./router.md).
-* **owner**: Who `owns` the Include.
+* **parent**: Who `owns` the Include.
 If not specified, the application automatically it assign it.
-The owner is usually a [router](./router.md) or another [Include](#include).
+The parent is usually a [router](./router.md) or another [Include](#include).
 * **namespace**: The fully qualified module namespace where the file with routes is located.
 Example: `example.myapp.routes`.